bruschill/weather/README.md

 ### Bugs
 - loading spinner isn't displaying w/ state change
+- entering a valid postal code, having the response render, toggling the unit toggle, then attempting to enter a new postal code results in blank screen
+  - this is due state (from AppState.jsx) getting lost
+  - front-end tests would have greatly prevented the lost time spent debugging this
 - entering a valid postal code, having the response render, then entering text that is not a valid postal code displays error while still displaying original request's weather